ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Features like its trading glossary, platform tutorials, and dozens of Frequently Asked Questions (FAQs) help to flesh out Octa’s educational offering.
 That being said, there isn’t much educational content for learning how to trade or understand market dynamics.
 It's worth mentioning that the broker does have a blog and a YouTube channel, yet I was still left wanting more.

-Room for improvement: Octa’s educational offering would benefit from an overall expansion of its articles and videos, and an increase in the range of topics covered.
-Arranging the educational content by experience level would strengthen its ease-of-use, and balance the overall experience.
+Room for improvement: Octa’s educational offering continues to benefit from an overall expansion of its video content and an increase in the range of topics covered.
+Adding additional written articles and courses would be a further benefit.
+I'd also like to see a deeper level of organization; arranging the educational content by experience level would balance the overall experience.
+Check out my guide to the best free forex trading courses to see my favorite sources of free forex education.

 Feature Octa logoOcta